Seahawks pre-draft position review: Futures of Carson, Penny could dictate what Seahawks do at running back

 Joshua Kelley, UCLA: Kelley, who was fourth in the Pac-12 last year with 1,060 yards, figures to be available in the later rounds.
 The first three words of his NFL.com scouting report — “physical, downhill runner’’ — indicate he might be the kind of guy the Seahawks would take a flyer on, as is his story of going from a walk-on at UCLA to gaining 1,000 or more yards his last two seasons.

-Michael Warren II, Cincinnati: Warren, generally projected as a late-round pick, is an interesting prospect, standing 5-11 and weighing 220 but lauded also for his receiving ability and being able to line up outside and get open in man-to-man matchups.
+Michael Warren II, Cincinnati: Warren, generally projected as a late-round pick, is an interesting prospect, standing 5-11 and weighing 220 but lauded for his receiving ability and being able to line up outside and get open in man-to-man matchups.
 Athlon’s compares him in style to Le’Veon Bell.
 The Seahawks made an emphasis last year to try to throw more to the running backs, so you’d figure that’s an attribute that will continue to, uh, catch their eye.

 Next: Wide receiver.